 What is inpatient dialysis?

-Inpatient dialysis requires patients to visit Summit Healthcare Regional Medical Center for their dialysis treatments.
+Inpatient dialysis requires patients to visit Summit Healthcare for their dialysis treatments.
 This may be several times a week for several hours at a time.
 The benefit of inpatient dialysis is patients can keep a routine schedule and have the treatment performed by trained and experienced staff to ensure it is done correctly.
 This also greatly reduces other medical risks, while monitoring the kidney’s functionality until further treatment can be performed.

 What are alternatives to dialysis?